wiseupdata/wiseupdata/README.md

 <br>

-💡 Wise Up Data is a new startup, specializing in Cloud Azure and AWS, data engineering and architecture, and Software as a Service (SaaS).
+💡 Wise Up Data is a new startup, specializing in Cloud Azure, AWS and OCI, data engineering and architecture, and Software as a Service (SaaS).

 ## Our Services

 At Wise Up Data, we offer a range of services, including:

-* Cloud architecture and management on Azure and AWS
+* Cloud architecture and management
 * Data engineering and analysis
 * Software as a Service (SaaS) development
 * Custom application development